 Some of the applications of IoT in the healthcare industry are:

 - Tracking the devices used for treatment

 - Monitoring blood glucose levels

 - Use of digital medicines

 - Addition of sensors to medication

 Nowadays, people can monitor their glucose level by simply punching their skin to the device which displays the blood glucose level.
 Such devices are making patients’ lives easy.
 Likewise, digital medicines enable doctors to monitor their patients easily.
 These pills dissolve in the stomach and produce a small signal which is picked up by a sensor worn on the patient’s body.
 This sensor syncs the data to mobile apps.
 Thus, IoT devices are making lives simpler, this can be validated from the doctor’s as well as the patient’s side.

 Role of UX in Healthcare

-The current technologies and the digital advancements are bringing value to medical records.
-The medical records have now entered into digital age.
-Ongoing technological advancements will give rise to databases which are helpful in searching for a patient information and will play a major role in reducing the human error quotient.
+The current technologies and digital advancements are bringing value to medical records.
+The medical records have now entered the digital age.
+Ongoing technological advancements will give rise to databases that are helpful in searching for patient information and will play a major role in reducing human error quotient.

 IoT-enabled devices are programmed to extract, share, and analyze data from an individual with the world which is radically changing the way the healthcare industry functions.
 Experience design helps in trimming the excess and building better, leaner, and more human organizations.
 With IoT poised at a critical point in its early evolution, UX designers must step in to connect end-users with the promised value this technology can provide.